Latest posts by Mark Spera (see all)

 If it was easy to do, everyone would try to make passive income on the internet.

 It’s going to take time — months, even years.
 But if building an audience on the internet and making passive income is a goal of yours, I promise, it’s worth the effort.

 Plus, if you’re writing about what you’re passionate about, it won’t even feel like work!

-If you want to run an idea by me, feel free to comment below and I’ll respond right away.
+If you want to run an idea by me, email me and I’ll respond within a day or two.
 Trust me.